ctkjose/moi3d/doc_api.md

 Parameters used by the factory are represented as enumerated inputs.
 The first input is at index 0 and the last one is `GeometryFactory.numInputs - 1`.

+Set the value of an input with:<br>
 `GeometryFactory.setInput(inputIdx, anyValue)`

-Sets the value of a given input.
+Unsets the value of a given input with:<br>
 `GeometryFactory.clearInput(inputIdx)`

-Unsets the value of a given input.

-`GeometryFactory.removeLastInput()`

 Remove last input!
 Useful when multiple optional inputs are required, for example in "DoCurve.js" it is used to remove points from the input.

+`GeometryFactory.removeLastInput()`

+When the input parameter is a list we use `addToListInput` instead of `setInput`.

 `GeometryFactory.addToListInput(inputIdx, anyValue)`

-When the input parameter is a list we use `addToListInput` instead of `setInput`.
  For example:

 ```js
 var isoinfo = moi.createList();